Vedant2311/AI-Cannon-Game-Tournament/README.md

 * We applied a general Mini-max algorithm with an initial depth assigned as:
     * 5 for 8*8 board
     * 4 for other configurations
+* Then, we had the search depth being changed along with the game as the game proceeds.
+We took an approximation that the progress of the game can be represented as a GM of the number of the soldiers for the two players left.
+And the game would be progressed more if this mean is less
+* We also applied alpha-beta pruning.
+For that, we tried to keep a good node ordering by evaluating the moves in this order:
+    * Cannon_movement > Cannon_attack > Soldier_movement
+* Also, as an optimization for the alpha-beta procedure to limit the space being utilized, we would do a reverse move after the mini-max calculations for a corresponding node are carried out, so that we don’t save the node corresponding to that move and the initial board configuration is restored on the modified board configuration itself
+* Also, we kept a bound for the time of execution of a move as a minimum of 6 seconds and time_left/15